newgeko/protokin/README.md

 - exploratory
 - modular
+- non-totalizing
 - evolving
-- non-totalizing

-It is a research environment for comparative epistemology rather than a closed system.
+It is a framework for comparative epistemology, not a closed system.

----

-## License

-To be defined.